 Published on in CHOP News

-Prominent pediatric hematologist-oncologist Denise Adams has joined Children’s Hospital of Philadelphia (CHOP) to lead the Complex Vascular Anomalies Program (CVAP), a cutting-edge, multidisciplinary program that seeks breakthrough treatments and cures for children, adolescents and young adults with rare, life-threatening tumors and malformations of the vasculature, which includes the arteries, veins, capillaries, lymphatics and combined lesions.
+Prominent pediatric hematologist-oncologist Denise Adams, MD, has joined Children’s Hospital of Philadelphia (CHOP) to lead the Comprehensive Vascular Anomalies Program (CVAP), a cutting-edge, multidisciplinary program that seeks breakthrough treatments and cures for children, adolescents and young adults with rare, life-threatening tumors and malformations of the vasculature, which includes the arteries, veins, capillaries, lymphatics and combined lesions.

 Dr. Adams comes to CHOP from Boston Children’s Hospital, where she has co-led their Vascular Anomalies Center since 2016 and served as an associate professor of pediatrics at Harvard Medical School.
 Before joining Boston Children’s, Dr. Adams served as the Medical Director of the Hemangioma and Vascular Malformation Center at Cincinnati Children’s Hospital, where she spent 13 years and led the Pediatric Hematology/Oncology Fellowship Program.
 Previously, she was a faculty member at Duke University and the University of Vermont.